infinityCounter/long-rememberance/README.md

 4. Enjoy

 The game is actually really simple.
 Try your best, this game is a really fun way to improve your memory.

+Features to be added:

+1. Capacity for more than two players

+2. Timed mode

+3. Challenge (Shuffle) Mode